Corporate Properties News Investors

 • A rusty, sheared pyroxenite was located on the west side of the surveyed area, 300 meters northwest of the early trenches.
 Mineralization included pyrrhotite, pyrite, traces of disseminated chalcopyrite and traces of disseminated pentlandite.
 A rusty quartz vein, containing disseminated pyrite, was identified 150 meters farther north along strike at the contact between moderately sheared intermediate volcanics and amphibole-feldspar- biotite- quartz gneiss.

-All of the mineralized areas were stripped, trenched, mapped and sampled by Shore Gold’s contracted exploration field team.
+All of the mineralized areas were stripped, trenched, mapped and sampled by Shore's contracted exploration field team.
 The trenching located several zones with elevated gold values.
 Visits to the trenched area and confirmed the presence of sulphide mineralization, including chalcopyrite and secondary copper minerals in both gneiss and sheared volcanics.

 Available satellite imagery indicates that the known gold mineralization lies on the continuation of the shear which hosts the Seabee gold mine.